-Dr. Alison Mountz is Professor of Geography and Canada Research Chair in Global Migration.
+Alison Mountz is Professor of Geography and Canada Research Chair in Global Migration.
 She is cross-appointed between the School of International Policy and Governance and the Department of Geography and Environmental Studies at Wilfrid Laurier University, where she directs Laurier’s International Migration Research Centre and edits the journal Politics & Space (Environment & Planning C).
-Before moving to Laurier, Mountz was based at Syracuse University’s Maxwell School of Citizenship and Public Affairs for eight years.
+Before moving to Laurier, Mountz was a faculty member of Syracuse University’s Maxwell School of Citizenship and Public Affairs for eight years.
 She also spent two years at Harvard University’s Canada Program, most recently as the 2015-2016 Mackenzie King Visiting Professor of Canadian Studies.

-Much of Mountz’s work explores how people cross borders and access migration and asylum policies.
-She studies the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to ‘manage’ migration.
+Mountz’s research explores how people cross borders, access asylum, survive detention, resist war, and create safe havens.
+She studies the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to govern migration.
 Her recent research examines border enforcement, asylum, and detention on islands.
-Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the National Science Foundation, and Canada’s Social Sciences and Humanities Research Council, and the Canadian Foundation for Innovation.
+Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the US National Science Foundation, Canada’s Social Sciences and Humanities Research Council, and the Canadian Foundation for Innovation.

-In 2010 Mountz published Seeking Asylum: Human Smuggling and Bureaucracy at the Border (University of Minnesota Press).
-This monograph shows how Canada and other countries respond to human smuggling.
-She has two new monographs forthcoming: The Enforcement Archipelago: Hidden Geographies and the Death of Asylum (Minnesota) and Boats, Borders, and Bases: Race, the Cold War, and the Rise of Migration Detention in the United States (with Dr. Jenna Loyd, University of California Press); and The Death of Asylum: Hidden Geographies of the Enforcement Archipelago (Minnesota, awarded the 2020 Globe Award by the AAG).
+Mountz’s monographs include Seeking Asylum: Human Smuggling and Bureaucracy at the Border (University of Minnesota Press, awarded the 2010 Meridian Book Prize by the AAG); Boats, Borders, and Bases: Race, the Cold War, and the Rise of Migration Detention in the United States (with Jenna Loyd, University of California Press); and The Death of Asylum: Hidden Geographies of the Enforcement Archipelago (Minnesota, awarded the 2020 Globe Award by the AAG).
 Seeking Asylum explores offshore interception and detention and the erosion of access to political asylum.
-The second documents the geographical development of the US detention system, understood through the racialized history of US interception of migrant ships in the Caribbean.
+Boats, Borders, and Bases documents the geographical development of the US detention system, understood through the racialized history of US interception of migrant ships in the Caribbean.
 The Death of Asylum maps genealogies of border externalization, the growth of island detention, and the death of asylum.
 Mountz’s full publication record is available through Google scholar here: https://scholar.google.com/citations?user=af5D2SUAAAAJ&hl=en

-Dr. Mountz teaches courses and advises students researching migration and working in the fields of political, urban, and feminist geography, and international public policy and global governance.
+Dr. Mountz teaches courses and advises graduate research on migration and displacement, political and feminist geography, international public policy and global governance.